Mick Dodson: Academia

 Dodson has lectured as a visiting academic at the University of Arizona and Harvard University.
 He was Professor of Law at the Australian National University and director of its National Centre for Indigenous Studies until his retirement in March 2018.

 Other roles and activities

 Dodson has been active in politics of Australian government, justice, and crime prevention.
 He has been a prominent advocate of land rights and other issues affecting Indigenous Australians.

 His efforts for the rights of indigenous people around the world in 2005 made him a member of United Nations Permanent Forum on Indigenous Issues.

-In 2015 he was the Chief Investigator for the Serving Our Country: a history of Aboriginal and Torres Strait Islander people in the defence of Australia project, an Australian Research Council-funded research project based at The Australian National University.
+In 2015, he was the Chief Investigator for the Serving Our Country: a history of Aboriginal and Torres Strait Islander people in the defence of Australia project, an Australian Research Council-funded research project based at The Australian National University.

+In 2021, it was alleged that Dodson verbally abused a woman at an NTFL game.
+The incident was investigated by the NT Government but the outcome was not disclosed.

 On 10 October 2023, Dodson was one of 25 Australians of the Year who signed an open letter supporting the Yes vote in the Indigenous Voice referendum, initiated by psychiatrist Patrick McGorry.